FIELD TRIPS AND TALKS

 FIELD TRIPS

 MBVRC offers guided geology field trips to see volcanic and glacial deposits around Mount Baker.
-These trips are intended for the general public and the professional geology community.
-We have taken people to the Schreibers Meadow cinder cone, Middle Fork lahar deposits, lava flows, ash deposits and other aspects of Mount Baker geology.
+These trips are intended for the general public as well as the professional geology community.
+We have taken people to the Schreibers Meadow cinder cone, Middle Fork lahar deposits, lava flows, ash deposits and other aspects of Mount Baker geology, and also lowlands geology.
 Subscribe to this blog (yes, it is free) to stay informed via email so you will know when the next trip is offered.
-Trips are fundraisers to support our grant program, and are open to the nongeologist public.
+Trips are fundraisers to support our grant program, and are open to the non-geologist public.
 People who sign up for field trips become members of MBVRC, and are eligible for discounts on future trips that year.
+For more information contact us via email.
+GIFT CERTIFICATES are available for MBVRC field trips.
+They make great holiday gifts.
+Scroll down for information about MBVRC field trips in general.

 Click on links below to read about recent trips, and see a selection of photos.

-July 16, 2011- Middle Fork Nooksack River lahars.
+July 2011- Middle Fork Nooksack River lahars.
 A group of 20 MBVRC members had a good day examining lahar and other deposits in the Middle Fork Nooksack, and discussing future hazard to lowland Whatcom County.

-March 12, 2011- Underwater lava flows in Baker River valley.
+March 2011- Underwater lava flows in Baker River valley.
 Only when the Baker Reservoir is drawn down does the unusual subaqueous portion of the Sulphur Creek lava flow become visible.

-November 7, 2010- The first MBVRC field trip, to the Schreibers Meadow cinder cone.
+November 2010- The first MBVRC field trip, to the Schreibers Meadow cinder cone.

 Dave Lewis, Kevin Scott, and Dave Tucker show hikers tephra in soil layers.